Private Wealth 2024

 The Trusts (Special Provisions) Act 1989, as amended, provides robust protection (pursuant to Sections 10 and 11) for Bermuda law trusts from attacks on the grounds of “forced heirship” claims.

 There is no marital property regime in Bermuda.
-Ownership of property acquired both prior to and during marriage is determined on ordinary principles (including the principles which determine whether property is jointly owned and, if so, whether on a joint tenancy or tenancy in common basis), subject to the court’s jurisdiction in respect of such property upon divorce.
+Ownership of property acquired both prior to and during marriage is determined on ordinary principles (including the principles that determine whether property is jointly owned and, if so, whether on a joint tenancy or tenancy in common basis), subject to the court’s jurisdiction in respect of such property upon divorce.

 Under Section 41 of the Matrimonial Causes Act 1974, dispositions into a trust may be set aside when the court determines that the disposition was made with intent to defeat an application for financial relief in divorce/maintenance proceedings.
 This applies to matrimonial matters over which the Bermuda court has jurisdiction.

-Bermuda has not made legislative provision for the recognition of pre or post-marital contracts.
+Bermuda has not made legislative provision for the recognition of pre- or post-marital contracts.
 However, the common law position was set out in the UK Supreme Court case Radmacher v Granatino (2010) UKSC 42.
 While Supreme Court decisions, unlike those of the Privy Council, are not strictly binding on Bermuda, decisions of the Supreme Court, in the absence of cogent reasons, are almost always applied and followed by the Bermuda courts.
 Following Radmacher, it is likely that the Bermuda courts will uphold a prenuptial agreement that is freely entered into by both parties with a full appreciation of its implications, unless, in the prevailing circumstances, it would not be fair to uphold the agreement.

-In Bermuda a transfer of property, either during life or upon death, does not affect the cost basis of the property.
+In Bermuda, a transfer of property, either during life or upon death, does not affect the cost basis of the property.

 In Bermuda, discretionary trusts are most commonly used to transfer assets to younger generations.

 Bermuda trusts can be employed to achieve a variety of estate, personal, financial, tax or other business planning objectives.
 In Bermuda, private trusts and purpose trusts are the primary legal vehicles of choice used to provide wealth-preservation structures to high net worth international clients.
-Purpose trusts are, essentially, trusts which are established for the benefit of “purposes”, as opposed to being for the benefit of individual beneficiaries.
+Purpose trusts are, essentially, trusts that are established for the benefit of “purposes”, as opposed to being for the benefit of individual beneficiaries.

 Bermuda has no foundations law.